Are you the type of newborn photographer who is always nervous or worried before leaving for a newborn session? I know that I am!

 1. Set Client Expectations for Timing.
 Timing really is Everything!

-Even though you may have already mentioned: “please contact me shortly after the baby arrives” to your client, it never fails that many parents forget to do so.
+Even though you may have already discussed timing during a maternity photoshoot and mentioned: “please contact me shortly after the baby arrives” to your client, it never fails that many parents forget to do so.
 It’s easy to understand why.
 Becoming new parents is a huge life change and they have so much on their minds in these early days of parenthood.
 Even if they didn’t forget, they might think of you and then realize their Wi-Fi doesn’t work and they can’t email you or find your number but plan to contact you later which can easily turn into 7 days etc… you get the idea 😉

 Here is what you should do